 Poweshiek Skipperling (Oarisma poweshiek)

 Powesheik skipper (Oarisma powesheik), a butterfly listed as State and Federally Endangered in Wisconsin.
 Poweshieks require wet mesic prairie or southern fen habitat with native grasses, sedges, and a significant component of plants in the sunflower family.
 These wet communities often support JoePyeweed (Eupatorium maculatum), swamp milkweed (Asclepias incarnata), gayfeather (Liatris pychnostachya), big bluestem (Andropogon gerardii), and possibly cordgrass (Spartina pectinata).
 This is a univoltine species, with adults present mid-June through July, peaking the first two weeks of July.
 Eggs are laid near the tips of leaf blades.
 Eggs and larvae are on the host plants from late June through the winter until pupation in late May.

 Status and Natural Heritage Inventory documented occurrences in Wisconsin

 The table below provides information about the protected status - both state and federal - and the rank (S and G Ranks) for Poweshiek Skipperling (Oarisma poweshiek).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
-The map is provided as a general reference of where this species has been found to date and is not meant as a range map.
+The map is provided as a general reference of where occurrences of this species meet NHI data standards and is not meant as a comprehensive map of all observations.

 |Federal Status in Wisconsin||LE|